 Endorsements and Seeding

-When a prominent figure or influencer gives an endorsement, the ripple effects can be immense.
+When a prominent figure, opinion leader or influencer gives an endorsement, the ripple effects can be immense.
 Celebrity endorsements, for example, can instantly put a specific product or service in front of an audience of literally millions.
 Here’s actress and Twitch streamer Stella Hudgens making a nuanced pitch for Daily Dose Haircare by running a giveaway contest:

 View this post on Instagram